 These programs support ongoing research projects which provide a vibrant environment for research students, including the possibility of international experience at international partner institutions and a co-tutelle program.
-Please see the Biblical and Early Christian Studies, Medieval and Early Modern Studies, and Religion and Theology, and ACU Node of the ARC Centre of Excellence for the History of Emotions pages for further information, and for contact details of researchers involved in these projects.

 Successful applicants may be eligible for financial support through one of the University’s competitive research scholarships.
 Financial support includes a stipend scholarship, a fees-offset scholarship or a tuition fee waiver (as appropriate).
 Full details are found in the University’s research scholarships website.

 At ACU the PhD is a three-year degree, while the MPhil is a two-year degree.
 A PhD Thesis must make an original contribution to the field, whereas an MPhil Thesis is required to display mastery of its field.
 For more information about HDR/graduate degrees at ACU, consult the following links